goopscoop/ga-react-tutorial/README.md

 ### Redux

-Many Flux implementations are slowing be abandoned for the new Redux methodology.
+Many Flux implementations are slowly being abandoned for the new Redux methodology.
 In fact, the creator of Flummox has joined the Redux team.
-This is new tech and not as widely documented as Flux, so it has a steeper learning curve, however it appears to be the way data handling is headed for React (as well as many other frameworks)
+This is new tech and not as widely documented as Flux, so it has a steeper learning curve.
+However, it appears to be the way data handling is headed for React (as well as many other frameworks).

 Learn more about Redux
 - https://code-cartoons.com/a-cartoon-guide-to-flux-6157355ab207#.wz28eywrv